Valuation services

 Insurance replacement valuation

-An insurance valuation determines what a comparable new or second-hand item will cost to replace in the unfortunate event of a loss or theft.
+An insurance valuation establishes the replacement cost of a comparable new or pre-owned item in the event of loss or theft.

 Probate Valuation